-GIVING FALSE Information Level 2.4 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Violation Short Term Out of Schoo (1) day • In School Suspension for five (3) days Short Term Out- of- School Suspension for two (2) days 2 nd Violation Short Term Out of Schoo (2) days • Suspension for two (2) days Disciplinary Hearing (Up to 6weeks (about 1 and a half months) expulsion and referral to the alternative school.)
-3 rd Violation Short Term Out-of-School Suspension for fiveDisciplinary Hearing (Up to 9 weeks (about 2 months)(5) daysexpulsion and referral to the alternative school.)
-Combination of local interventions, supports, a nd disciplinary respo nse may be appropriate.
+GIVING FALSE Elementary Middl e 2.4 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Violation Short Term Out of Schoo (1) day ol Suspension for one In School Suspension for five (3) days Short Term Out- of- School Suspension for two (2) days 2 nd Violation Short Term Out of Schoo (2) days Disciplinary Hearing (Up to 6weeks (about 1 and a half months) expulsion and referral to the alternative school.)
+3 rd Violation Short Term Out-of-Schoo (5) days Disciplinary Hearing (Up to 9 expulsion and referral to the a Combination of local interventions, supports, a nd disciplinary respo nse may be appropriate.